 If you pay business rates, you may be eligible for rate relief.
 There are several rate relief schemes available.
-This page lists the schemes and how to apply.

-Other types of rate relief
+Types of rate relief

 Applications must be made in writing to the business rates office.
 Relief would primarily be considered only for ratepayers who have difficulty in occupying or vacating premises at one time and have to do so over a phased period.
 Relief can only be awarded for a short period.